 Over the course of the whole bachelor’s program, between 180 and 188 ECTS credits are obtained.
 Students should complete modules worth approximately 30 ECTS credits per semester, depending on their subject combination.

 The document containing the examination regulations is one of the most important documents for students as it contains all provisions and rules relating to the bachelor’s program in Economics.
 You can find the examination regulations and further comments on the Department’s website.
 The current, original version of the examination regulations is also available on the Student Services’ website.

 The following modules are completed during the introductory phase:

 The program schedule included in subject-specific attachment 1 of the examination regulations for the bachelor’s program in Economics highlights the semester in which students usually complete each module.

 The advanced phase of the program consists of modules in Economics, modules in minor subjects, if studied, and the bachelor’s thesis.
 You can generally decide which modules you want to study during this phase, which means you can tailor your degree to your interests and career ambitions.

 Excluding the bachelor's thesis, students are required to obtain between 65 and 73 ECTS credits during the advanced phase of the program, of which up to 48 ECTS credits may be gained from modules in minor subjects.
-Students must complete at least one seminar, but it is possible to attend up to three seminars.
-If you don’t study Mathematics as a minor subject, you must either complete the module entitled International Economics, or one or two module(s) on a topic relating to Business Administration which is/are worth at least six ECTS credits.
+Students must complete at least one seminar in Economics, but it is possible to attend up to three such seminars.
+If you don’t study Mathematics as a minor subject, you must either complete the module entitled International Economics, or one or two module(s) on a topic relating to Business Administration which is/

 You must attend a consultation to discuss your module choice and your goals.
 Usually, these consultations take place with either a (junior) professor, or senior academic staff member (Privatdozent).